AnanyaThukral/AnanyaThukral/README.md

 - 🏁 I've been reading about Lean UX and coducting HCI research in Lean UX to learn how organizations can transition their current development into a Lean UX approach.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Enough of fun, time to get some work done ;)
-- 🎯 My 2022 Goal is to code daily, learn more about the UX industry and it's implementation in the real world setting.
+- 🎯 My 2023 Goal is to wrap up my UX portfolio which I am developing from scratch.
+Good luck to me!
 - 💬 You can reach out to me at ananyathukral@outlook.com

 ### Let's Connect: